jeetsigmoid/ecomm-datasources/README.md

 ```
 ...
 ## 🛠️ Features
+The project is divided into two separate streams.
+ECOMM folder has the codes for Sources related to Sales.
+Such as Walmart, Instacart.
+Whereas, Media contains Ads Performance related codes.,

 ### 1. Integration of Retailers with Minimum Effort
 - With minimum changes in the credentials, code will be ready to pull the data